wassimsalam01/DMRichR-FAIRification/README.md

 **Figure 2.** DMR plot displaying a DMR consisting of 13 CpGs with 23% hypomethylation in young samples compared to old samples.
 The methylation level of each CpG site in an individual sample is shown as a point, with its size directly proportional to its coverage.
 Smoothed methylation levels are represented by lines, color-coded as blue for control samples (old) and red for experimental samples.
 A track of CpG and gene annotations are additionally displayed under the plot, retrieved from the computed CGI track and org.db package respectively.

-## Utility of Custom BSgenome, TxDb, and org.db Packages

 ## [Citations](https://github.com/wassimsalam01/DMRichR-FAIRification/blob/main/CITATIONS.md)